|Nutritional Guidelines (per serving)|

 - Optional: 1/2 cup raisins or dried cranberries or both

-Pre-heat oven to 350 F and line or lightly grease a muffin tin.
+Preheat oven to 350 F and line or lightly grease a muffin tin or fill with liners.

-Mix together the whole wheat flour, sugar baking powder, baking soda, cinnamon, nutmeg and salt in a large mixing bowl.
+Mix together the flour, sugar, baking powder, baking soda, cinnamon, nutmeg, and salt in a large mixing bowl.

 In a separate small bowl, combine the soy milk, vegetable oil, maple syrup, and pumpkin puree.